Mark 15

 Comments Mark 15:16-20

-For Mark 15:16-20 see Comments Matthew 27:27-31.
-This time was the most hurtful time in heaven as well, not only for the Lord on earth.
-The crucifixion was beyond hurt for the Father Himself.
+For Mark 15:16-20, see Comments Matthew 27:27-31.
+This earthly time of the Lord Jesus was also the most hurtful time in heaven, not only for the Lord on earth.
+The Lord Jesus’ crucifixion was beyond hurt for the Father Himself as well.

-And they compel one passing by, Simon of Cyrene, coming from the country, the father of Alexander and Rufus, to go with them, that he might bear His cross.
+And they compel one passing by, Simon of Cyrene, coming from the country, the father of Alexander and Rufus, that he might carry His cross.

-And they bring Him to the place Golgotha, which is, being interpreted, The place of a skull.
+And they bring Him to the place Golgotha, which is interpreted, The place of a skull.

-And they crucify Him , and part His garments among them, casting lots upon them, what each should take.
+And having crucified Him , also they divided His garments, casting lots for them, what each should take.

 And it was the third hour, and they crucified Him .

-And they that passed by railed on Him , wagging their heads, and saying, Ha!
+And those passing by railed at Him , shaking their heads, and saying, Aha!
 Thou that destroys the temple, and builds it in three days,

-save Thyself , and come down from the cross.
+save Thyself , come down from the cross!

-In like manner also the chief priests mocking Him among themselves with the scribes said, He saved others; Himself He cannot save.
+In like manner also the chief priests, mocking among one another, with the scribes, said, He saved others; Himself He is not able to save.

 Comments Mark 15:21-32

-For Mark 15:21-32 see Comments Matthew 27:32-51, Luke 23:32-38, 44-46.
-They crucified Jesus between two robbers; at the same time, they have glorified Him as King and criminal.
-It is written over Him “The King of the Jews,” but they crucified Him between criminals; their guilt is double.
+For Mark 15:21-32, see Comments Matthew 27:32-51, Luke 23:32-38, 44-46.
+They crucified the Lord Jesus between two robbers; at the same time, they glorified Him as King and criminal.
+It was written over Him as “The King of the Jews,” but they crucified Him between criminals; their guilt is double.

 Comparison Analysis